Absolutely! They are a valuable tool to help your child’s development!

-Therefore, the possible messy factor was a tiny price to pay for happy, involved kids while I got some of my work done.
+I quickly decided that any related mess was a tiny price to pay for happy, involved kids while I got some of my work done around the house.

-Here are ten more reasons why you need to include a sensory bin in your homeschool.
+Here are ten more reasons why you should include a sensory bin in your homeschool.

 Some links in this post may be affiliate links, which means that if you click on them, I may make a tiny bit of money, at no extra cost to you.